Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-Diaper rash cream typically expires after three years if unopened and after one year after opening, depending on the ingredients and manufacturer’s recommendation.
+Diaper rash cream typically expires after three years if unopened and one year after opening, depending on the ingredients and manufacturer’s recommendation.
 Natural products containing essential oils tend to spoil faster, while standard creams containing zinc oxide as the active ingredient will usually remain safe to use for longer.

 Creams containing zinc oxide should be carefully evaluated by parents to determine if the smell, texture, or color has changed.
 Changes in these qualities can indicate that important inactive ingredients are disintegrating, reducing the effectiveness of the cream and potentially causing irritation.

-Diaper rash creams, sunscreens, and other skincare products can be less effective after their expiration date and not fully protect your child, so it is important to carefully consider factors such as whether the cream has changed in appearance and how long it has been expired.
-The questions of “Should I use this cream that expired last month?” and “Can I use this cream that expired five years ago?” probably have very different answers!
+Diaper rash creams, sunscreens, and other skincare products can be less effective after their expiration date and may not fully protect your child, so it’s important to carefully consider factors such as whether the cream has changed in appearance and how long it has been expired.

 How long does diaper rash cream last?

 Exposure to heat, light, and oxygen also affects the chemical process of ingredients and impacts the preservation and spoilage of the cream.
 A general rule of thumb is to store diaper rash cream in a cool, dark location and to keep the cap tightly sealed when not using the product.
-Leaving the cream in the diaper bag in your hot car for long periods of time will speed up its spoilage and lead to waste that could have been avoided.
+Leaving the cream in the diaper bag in your hot car for long periods of time will speed up its spoilage and inevitably lead to waste that could have been avoided.

 Does expired diaper rash cream work?